- Contact Us

 - Join a new club or SFU committee and get involved at SFU

-- Complete the Wellness Quiz to assess your social and cultural wellness and be linked with useful resources both on- and off-campus
+- Read about how to enhance social and cultural wellness and be linked with useful resources both on- and off-campus

 Faculty and staff

-Are you looking for ways to help grow social connections in your classroom or workplace?
-Everyone at SFU can work to make our campus a healthy community.
-Learn how you can support well-being as a teacher or administrator.
+Are you looking to promote social connection in your classroom or workplace?
+Everyone at SFU can help create a healthy campus community.
+Learn how you can support social connection as a teacher or administrator below.